 People are overwhelmed by the onslaught of generic ads presented to them every moment of every day.
 Even though B2B interactions are “business to business,” human beings are on both ends, making choices and recommendations, asking and answering questions, and exchanging information.
 As the world continues to become numb to nonstop, impersonal advertisements, B2B marketers must develop new ways to engage the right audiences with useful, relevant, and welcome content.
-The 2020 B2B Marketing Mix Report shows that digital is going to be at the top of marketing spending, and personalization is going to be the key to connecting with your digital customers.

 Digital personalization is a powerful tool for connecting with professionals, making sales, and building brand loyalty.
 It allows marketers to present relevant content to the most receptive viewers, understand their preferences and wants, and offer solutions to their unique needs.